What do expats in Mal Pais appreciate most about the local culture?

 Click connect to have our partner contact you via e-mail and/or phone.

 "We love the Pura Vida vibe.
 Some people say it doesn't exist, but for us we notice the simple laid back attitude everyday.
 We love the local people and have made many friends.
 We appreciate the simplicity.
 I especially love the surprises!
 For example, the horses walking down the street grazing on the graze unattended.
 The iguana that lives on my roof.
 The monkeys steeling my avocado and then pooping in my floor after I hid all the fruit.
 The fruit bat that fell on my computer keyboard out of nowhere!
-I love the "you don't see that everyday!" aspect of life here," said another expat in Mal Pais, Costa Rica.
+I love the "you don't see that everyday!" aspect of life here," remarked another expat in Mal Pais, Costa Rica.

 Other Questions: